columbia/xray/index.md

 ---
 layout: default
-title: Home
+title: Overview
 ---

 <p class="message">
-  XRay is a research project from Columbia University.
-We are currently running targeting experiments on Steampunk, Chaldean Poetry, Cosplay and Falconry.
+  XRay is a research project from Columbia University, the promotes transparency for Web services.
 </p>

 ### XRay: Increasing the Web's Transparency